squaremo/cloudfoundry-snrub-demo/README.md

 In a nutshell, it's proxying PuSH to the browser using [SockJS](http://sockjs.org/).

-It's designed to run on CloudFoundry.
-If you deploy it there you'll need to 1. choose your own secret; 2. change the host string.
-Both of these are at the top of `app.js`.
+It's designed to run on CloudFoundry but can in principle run anywhere.
+To run in a publicly-accessible place you'll want to set two environment entries.
+For CloudFoundry:

+    $ vmc env-add my-snrub-demo SECRET="totally random string"
+    $ vmc env-add my-snrub-demo HOST="http://my-snrub-demo.cloudfoundry.com"

+Note that the host must start with the protocol, i.e., `"http://"`.

 A running version of this demo is at http://snrub-demo.cloudfoundry.com/.